Wondering what handwriting resources would be best for your kids?

 Got teenagers that could use a refresher (or learn for the first time) in cursive?
 Advanced Cursive Handwriting Practice for Teens comes highly recommended by my homeschool mom friends!
 And it’s affordable 🙂

 My friend, Daisy, suggests tracing beautiful handwriting to get a feel for the movements.
 This practice can take the pressure off as your child develops muscle memory for writing cursive.

 A Farmhouse Full shares her tips and tricks for teaching cursive to her kids.
 Your visual learners will especially find this activity helpful when improving their handwriting.

 My boys use and love this Hi-Write Paper to help them learn proper placement of cursive letters.

 This Zaner-Bloser dotted line paper for handwriting also comes highly recommended by my homeschool mom friends.

-Bonus Tip: Let your kids pick out a special pencil or two to practice their handwriting.
+Bonus Tip: Let your kids pick out a special pencil or crayons to practice their handwriting.
 My boys are much more willing to do their cursive lessons when wielding a Star Wars pencil or Harry Potter Spells & Charms pencil 😉